RahulMalla10/LiveTix/README.md

 - View upcoming concerts
 - Login / Register with smooth transitions
 - Book a concert and get a downloadable ticket (PDF with QR code)
-- Admin panel for managing concerts and uploading artist images
+- Admin panel for managing concerts and users

 ---